 Donalds in Abbeville County, South Carolina — The American South (South Atlantic)

 Location.
-34° 22.083′ N, 82° 21.117′ W. Marker is in Donalds, South Carolina, in Abbeville County.
-Marker is on SC Highway 184, on the right when traveling north.
-Click for map.
-Marker is located to the right of the front entrance.
+34° 22.317′ N, 82° 21.014′ W. Marker is in Donalds, South Carolina, in Abbeville County.
+Marker is on West Main Street (State Highway 184) north of Brooks Lane, on the left when traveling south.
+Touch for map.
 Marker is in this post office area: Donalds SC 29638, United States of America.

 Also see . . .